 - As an Independent councillor he will be able to express frankly what Walcot people say they need

-- 1.1 [sentence adverb] Used to emphasize the truth of a statement, however unpalatable or shocking this may be: frankly, I was pleased to leaveMore example sentences
+- 1.1 [sentence adverb] Used to emphasize the truth of a statement, however unpalatable this may be: frankly, I was pleased to leaveMore example sentences

 - That is frankly a ridiculous statement with less foundation than most of the ones that I make.